MarcusHoltz/Traefik-MacVLAN/README.md

 * * *

-> Information about MacVLAN: All ports are exposed by MacVLAN.
-This is fine when Traefik is only serving 80 and 443, but that includes port 8080.
-Additionally, you may want to secure your Traefik metric endpoints, like, `/metrics` or `/stats` with an ipWhitelist.
+> ::Information about MacVLAN: All ports are exposed by MacVLAN.
+> This is fine when Traefik is only serving 80 and 443, but this setup includes port 8080.
+> Additionally, you may want to secure your Traefik metric endpoints, like, `/metrics` or `/stats` with an ipWhitelist.

-* * *
 * * *

 # Install